-- •Microbial contaminants: viruses and bacteria that may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife. - •Inorganic contaminants: salts and metals, which can be naturallyoccurring or result from urban storm water runoff, industrial or domestic wastewater discharges, mining, or farming. - •Pesticides and herbicides: may come from a variety of sources, such as agriculture, urban storm water runoff, and residential uses. - •Radioactive contaminants: can be naturally occurring or be the result of oil and gas production and mining activities. - •Organic chemical contaminants: including synthetic and volatile organic chemicals, which are byproducts of industrial processes and petroleum production, and also may come from gas stations, urban storm water runoff, and septic systems.
+- •Microbial contaminants: viruses and bacteria that may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife. - •Inorganic contaminants: salts and metals, which can be naturallyoccurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming. - •Pesticides and herbicides: may come from a variety of sources, such as agriculture, urban storm water runoff, and residential uses. - •Radioactive contaminants: can be naturally occurring or be the result of oil and gas production and mining activities. - •Organic chemical contaminants: including synthetic and volatile organic chemicals, which are byproducts of industrial processes and petroleum production, and also may come from gas stations, urban storm water runoff, and septic systems.

 In order to ensure that tap water is safe to drink, the Colorado Department of Public Health and Environment prescribes regulations limiting the amount of certain contaminants in water provided by public water systems.
+The Food and Drug Administration regulations establish limits for contaminants in bottled water that must provide the same protection for public health.